Comparing Retirement Housing Options: A Guide

 One clear advantage is that you know that your future needs are covered.
 If you need assisted living, you’ll get it.
 You don’t need to research which assisted living home is best.
 The shopping is already done.

 Continuing Care Communities have a substantial initiation fee or buy in.
-Prices range between $100,000 and $1,000,000.
-Monthly fees are generally in the $3k to $5k range although extra care can be expensive.
+Prices range between $150,000 and $1,000,000 with the average around $300,000.
+Monthly fees are generally in the $3k to $5k range, although extra care can be expensive.

 There are three basic types of contracts for CCRCs: